-The horizontal axis shows the time since the IE switch started up relative to the current time of day and the current date.
+The horizontal axis shows the time since the X-200 IE switch started up.

+The time from the startup of the X-200 IE switch is displayed relative to the current time and current date.
 Date and time information are adopted from the PC on which the Web browser in use is running.

-The diagram itself is divided into the following areas:
+The diagram itself is divided into two areas:

-White
+White: